 - The real estate wholesaler looks for a cash buyer or investor who may be interested in purchasing the contract rights so they can flip the house and make a profit.

 - The contract is assigned to the investor at a higher price and the wholesaler keeps the difference.
 In other words, the investor gets the contract rights in exchange for a wholesale fee.

 - The buyer closes on the home and the real estate wholesaler receives their cut, which is typically around $5,000 to $10,000 per deal.

-Another option is to use a double closing.
+Another option they use is double closing.
 This means the real estate wholesaler actually purchases the property and assumes closing costs, only to immediately sell that property to an investor.
 While this requires the wholesaler to secure funding, it can work if assigning the contract to the end buyer isn’t a viable option.